Five Reasons You Should Try Speed Networking, Too

 2. Networking is always better in person

 A lot of networking takes place online these days.
-Like many others, I’m used to sitting in front of my laptop and browsing through countless LinkedIn profiles.
+Like many others, I’m used to sitting in front of my laptop and browsing through countless LinkedIn profiles or researching alums using the Duke Alumni Network.
 However, face-to-face networking lets us build deeper connections.
 After reading about him in The Graduate School’s alumni profiles series, I had connected with Dennis Gilmore, Ph.D.
 ‘78 on LinkedIn, only to have our digital conversation wither a few days later.
 But meeting Dennis in person helped me learn more about his career and how he made his impact.
 That was something I could not have experienced simply from reading his profile.

 3. No experience is irrelevant